-- Change locks if the abuser has a key
+- Change locks if the ex-partner has a key.

 - If you have to meet your ex-partner, do so in a public place, like dining halls or the University Union

 - Ask about your court records and data.
 Have the court restrict access to forms that might have your address or personal information on them.

 - Get a P.O.
-Box and don’t give out your real address
+Box and do not give out your real address